 Understanding the role of genetics in a patient's health can help you create a more tailored treatment plan.
 Genetic testing can provide insights into how a patient's body processes nutrients, metabolizes medications, and responds to environmental factors.

 Integrating genetic information into the treatment plan can allow you to optimize therapies and target underlying genetic factors that contribute to a patient's condition.
-This may involve adjusting supplement dosages, recommending specific dietary changes, or prescribing medications based on the patient's unique genetic makeup.
+This may involve adjusting supplement dosages, recommending specific dietary changes, or suggest they speak to their physician about prescribing medications based on their unique genetic makeup.

 Example scenario: A patient with a genetic predisposition to poor methylation may benefit from increased intake of B-vitamins and the avoidance of certain medications that further impair this process.